Do You Have a Pornographic Style of Relating?

 The Path of Repentance

 For men and women who have indulged in porn, repentance must involve seeking Christ and others to help you see the ways your porn use has impacted other non-sexual parts of your life.
+This pornographic style of relating can subtly shape your interactions, expectations, and emotional connections, often in ways you donโt realize.
 Expect grief, expect to be surprised, but also expect God to meet you in these areas with unshakeable love.

 Caitlin McCaffrey